PacketAnglers/containerlab/CONTAINERLAB.md

 VM Instance:

-Machine type:	e2-standard-8 (8vCPUs and 32GB RAM)
+- Machine type:	e2-standard-8 (8vCPUs and 32GB RAM)
-Disk: 20GB
+- Disk: 20GB
-OS: Ubuntu 20.04
+- OS: Ubuntu 20.04

 SSH Keys

-After Instance boots, then Add SSH Public Key to the VM Instance.
+After Instance boots, then add your Public SSH Key to the VM Instance.

 Mac:
-Use existing keys or generate a new key pair with ssh-keygen Add Public Key to Host (see below)
+- Use existing keys or generate a new key pair with ssh-keygen
-Connect to Host using favorite SSH client
+- Add Public Key to Host

-Windows:
+- Connect to Host using favorite SSH client

-Use Puttygen to create Key Pair
+Windows (Putty):
-Add Public Key to the Host (see below)
+- Use Puttygen to create Key Pair
-Connect to Host via Putty using Private Key
+- Add Public Key to the Host

-Add Keys to VM Instance
+- Connect to Host via Putty using Private Key

 Now ssh to VM instance using the assigned public IP address.
 Note you can make this a static address if desired.